vbnair/restaurantFinder/README.md

 - Type Animations: Dynamic text animations in the header for enhanced user experience.
 - Reset Functionality: Clear the map and search results with a reset button.
 - Restaurant Details: Shows restaurant name, vicinity, rating, user ratings, and a link to Google Maps.
+- DaisyUI Integration: Utilizes DaisyUI, a popular component library for Tailwind CSS, for enhanced UI components such as a visually appealing hero section.

 ## Tech Stack